 CBD binds very weakly, if at all, to CB1 receptors.
 In fact, it can interfere with the binding of THC and dampen the psychoactive effects.

-The legal issues for both CBD and THC in the United States are evolving regularly.
-All forms of cannabis are illegal in states that haven’t legalized it.
+In the United States, cannabis-related laws are evolving regularly.
 Marijuana and THC are on the list of controlled substances, so they’re prohibited under federal law.

-Before you try to buy either product, get information about your state’s laws.
+Before you try to buy products with CBD or THC, get information about your state’s laws.
 If you possess cannabis-related products in a state where they’re illegal or don’t have a medical prescription in states where the products are legal for medical treatment, you could face legal penalties.

 CBD and THC have many of the same medical benefits.
 They can provide relief from several of the same conditions.
 However, CBD doesn’t cause the euphoric effects that occur with THC.
 Some people may prefer to use CBD because of the lack of this side effect.

 In June 2018, the Food and Drug Administration

 CBD is used to help with other various conditions, such as:

 THC is used to help with conditions such as: